Beo-Coder/muek-TGLBoard/READMEpioMatrixOutput.md

 While the DMA and the PIO are output the data and loading the LEDs with data, the CPU can already render the next frame and/or spinning around in circles :)

+# Notes
+When using subframes and/or the framebuffer, please don't use the `delay` instruction.
+It can mess up everything.